 Adultery continues to fall in popularity as the fact proven in a divorce.
 Only 10% of 2017 divorces were granted on this basis, down from 30% in 1981.

 For last year’s statistics, see our post How Many UK Marriages End in Divorce (and other interesting statistics)?Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
-We will remain fully operational for the duration of the 2021 Lockdown restrictions in Milton Keynes.
-Copyright 2013-2021 Rainscourt Law LLP.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.